Last Updated on December 31, 2022

 Nectar mattress

-The quilted top layer of memory foam helps wick heat away from your body.
-It may not be as effective at cooling as some other brands, but unless you live in a very hot area, you’re unlikely to wake up sweaty.
-The foam also meets the theCertiPUR-US® quality standards indicating it’s free from ozone depleters, PBDEs, TDCPP, mercury, or lead.
+The quilted top layer of memory foam is designed to wick heat away from your body.
+While it may not be as effective at cooling as some other brands, I found that it kept me comfortable throughout the night.
+The foam also meets CertiPUR-US® quality standards, ensuring it’s free from harmful substances like ozone depleters, PBDEs, TDCPP, mercury, or lead.

 Pros